Harini-Pavithra/AI-Product-Manager-Nanodegree/Build a Model with Google AutoML/README.md

 - Precision & recall: How are precision and recall affected?
 - Unbalanced classes: How do unbalanced classes impact a machine learning model?

-## 3. Create a binary classifier with dirty data
+## Case 3.
+Create a binary classifier with dirty data

 In this iteration, start with the original dataset of 100 "normal" and 100 "pneumonia" images.
 Then switch the labels of 30 images in each class.
 After we've done this, 30% of the data are mislabeled.
 We are asked to evaluate: